Frostman random variables, entropy inequalities, and applications: Introduction

-To show the sharpness of these results, we summarize the main statements of several examples in Section \ref{appendixa}:
+To show the sharpness of these results, we summarize the main statements of several examples in Section \ref{sec_examples}:

 \begin{enumerate} \item Any $(s,C)$-Frostman random variable $Z$ has the property that $H_n(Z)\geq ns-\log C+O(1)$ (see Example \ref{ex_1} for an example matching this bound).
-We show in Examples \ref{ex_1} and \ref{ex_1_squaresmall} that there are i.i.d. random variables $X$ and $Y$ such that at least one of the terms $H_n(X+Y)$ or $H_n(\phi(X,Y))$ can be as small as $(1+o(1))ns$. \item The positive $\epsilon$ might not exist if one of the conditions of the theorem is not satisfied, including when $s=0$ or $1$ (see Example \ref{ex_1}), the Frostman constant $C$ grows with $n$ (see Example \ref{ex_2}), or the polynomial is degenerate (see Example \ref{ex_1_degenerate}).
+We show in Examples \ref{ex_1} and \ref{ex_1_squaresmall} that there are i.i.d. random variables $X$ and $Y$ such that at least one of the terms $H_n(X+Y)$ or $H_n(\phi(X,Y))$ can be as small as $(1+o(1))ns$. \item For any $0<s<1$ and any sufficiently large $n\in \N$, there exists an $(s,O(1))$-Frostman random variable $X$ with range contained in $[0,1]$, such that